DCAN-Labs/cdni-brain/docs/wrappers.md

 3. Generate run files by executing `make_run_files.sh`.
 This script uses a series of `awk` commands to pull out subject and session ids from input data within your data bucket and creates a run file for each subject under `run_files.abcd-hcp-pipeline_full`.
 First review the `make_run_files.sh` script to check that the data directory paths look correct and then execute via `./make_run_files.sh`.
 Note that you may need to grab a node first to run this script if you have a large number of subjects.

-    1. Before moving on to the submission step, if you are transferring the data via globus, make sure to properly set up the endpoints.
+    * Before moving on to the submission step, if you are transferring the data via globus, make sure to properly set up the endpoints.
 See [the section on globus transfers](uploads.md#Globus) for more information.

 4. Submit run files to queue w/ `submit_abcd-hcp-pipeline_full_run.sh` with the runs as input.
-For example if you want to submit subjects 0 through 20 and 25, execute the following from the command line: `./submit_abcd-hcp-pipeline_full_run.sh` 0-20,25 **Note that you most likely want to test your wrapper on one subject before running multiple.**_
+For example if you want to submit subjects 0 through 20 and 25, execute the following from the command line: `./submit_abcd-hcp-pipeline_full_run.sh` 0-20,25. **Note that you most likely want to test your wrapper on one subject before running multiple.**

-    2. If an error is encountered, see the[ troubleshooting section for s3 wrappers](#23-5-s3-wrapper-troubleshooting-process).
+    * If an error is encountered, see the[ troubleshooting section for s3 wrappers](#23-5-s3-wrapper-troubleshooting-process).